From my collection.

 Running time: 76:19.

-Classical relevance: A valuable recording and for me essential.
+Classical relevance to me: A valuable recording and for me essential.

 Works and composers and performers on this disc 6.